kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 }
 ```

-#### Message from extension to ECS
+### Extension data transfer to clients
-Extension should send message to ECS using `reply to` NATS field value or to the next subject: `kaa.v1.service.{service-instance-name}`.
+Extensions should send message to ECS using `reply to` NATS field value or to the next subject: `kaa.v1.service.{service-instance-name}.ecs2ext.ExtensionData`.

 In addition to `correlationId`, `timestamp`, and `timeout` fields that are defined in the [targeted messaging IPC design](/0003-messaging-ipc/README.md), extension-to-ECS message contains the following fields:
 - `appVersionToken` (string, required) - refer to [??](/) for description.